oliviawestmacottssw/SSW.Rules.Content/rules/use-generic-consistent-names-on-examples/rule.md

 ::: good
-Bad example - Using dummy consistent names on examples
+Good example - Using dummy consistent names on examples

 :::